GYQ-form/NTF/analysis/README.md

 # NTF Analysis Scripts

 This directory contains supplementary analysis scripts for reproducing the paper's results.
-These scripts cover two main use cases: **simulated data generation** and **reconstruction experiments** on sparse-slice input and mixed-resolution 3D data.
+These scripts cover two main use cases: **simulated data generation** and **reconstruction experiments** on sparse-slice input and mixed-resolution (including low-resolution) 3D data.

 ---